igordockx/HA-Thermia-Genesis-Monitoring/README.md

 Steps to get started:

-1) Download the 'HA_HEATPUMP' GIF and upload it to a local folder on your Home Assistant instance (eg /config/www/community/);
+1) Download 'HA_HEATPUMP.png' and upload it to a local folder on your Home Assistant instance (eg /config/www/community/);

 2) Download the file 'thermiacalibradiy.yaml' and upload it to your Config folder.
 Link to this file by adding the following code to your configuration.yaml and reboot: